isomerpages/moe-peircesec/_about-school/Achievements/Good Stories.md

 </div>
 <p><strong>Congratulations to Peirce Alumnus Suen Wai Kit on His Outstanding Achievements!</strong>
 </p>
-<p>Peirce Secondary School is proud to congratulate Suen Wai Kit, who is
+<p>Peirce Secondary School is proud to congratulate Suen Wai Kit, who has
-graduating from Singapore Polytechnic with a Diploma in Media, Arts &amp;
+graduated from Singapore Polytechnic with a Diploma in Media, Arts &amp;
 Design.
 He has also received the Mediacorp Silver Medal and the Mediacorp Specialisation Prize for his outstanding accomplishments.</p>
 <p>Wai Kit's journey into content creation began here at Peirce Secondary